V-Z/structure-sum/README.md

 # Homepage and reporting issues

-See <https://github.com/V-Z/structure-sum> and report any issues or wishes using <https://github.com/V-Z/structure-sum/issues>.
+See <https://github.com/V-Z/structure-sum> and report any issues or wishes at <https://github.com/V-Z/structure-sum/issues>.

 # License

 GNU General Public License 3.0, see `LICENSE.md` and <https://www.gnu.org/licenses/gpl-3.0.html>.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 # Running STRUCTURE (and its parallelization)

-STRUCTURE itself process single file in time.
-It has simple Java GUI available to create batch task and run on desktop, or also possibly on MetaCentrum.
-Other option is [ParallelStructure R package](https://r-forge.r-project.org/projects/parallstructure/) (see my older [example](https://trapa.cz/en/structure-r-linux) and [slides](https://trapa.cz/sites/default/files/r_mol_data_phylogen_2020.pdf) --- chapter *Structure* from slide 204), but it has problems with some input file formats.
-It runs on single computer, using multiple cores.
+STRUCTURE processes single files sequentially.
+It provides a simple Java GUI to create batch tasks and run them on a desktop, or potentially on MetaCentrum.
+Another option is the [ParallelStructure R package](https://r-forge.r-project.org/projects/parallstructure/) (see my older [example](https://trapa.cz/en/structure-r-linux) and [slides](https://trapa.cz/sites/default/files/r_mol_data_phylogen_2020.pdf) --- chapter *Structure* from slide 204).
+However, this package has issues with certain input file formats and runs on a single computer using multiple cores.

-See <https://github.com/V-Z/structure-multi-pbspro> for my scripts to compute multiple runs of STRUCTURE in parallel on grids/clusters like Czech [MetaCentrum](https://wwww.metacentrum.cz/).
-When these calculations are done, users can proceed with this **R** script to select the best K.
+See <https://github.com/V-Z/structure-multi-pbspro> for my scripts to compute multiple STRUCTURE runs in parallel on grids/clusters like the Czech [MetaCentrum](https://www.metacentrum.cz/).
+Once calculations are completed, users can proceed with this **R** script to select the best K.

 # Note

-Script and documentation is right now in state from 2011.
-It'll be updated to be fully compatible with R 4.3+ and more.
-You can also look at <https://github.com/MarekSlenker/structureSum> by Marek Šlenker, which is another attempt to do similar job.
+The script and documentation are currently in the state from 2011.
+Updates are planned to ensure full compatibility with R 4.4+ and other improvements.
+You can also look at <https://github.com/MarekSlenker/structureSum> by Marek Šlenker, which is another attempt to accomplish a similar task.

 # Original documentation for Structure-sum